jburgy/jburgy.github.io/docs/_posts/2022-03-12-what-python-slow.md

 ### Postscript

-I came across this [excellent FORTRAN vs python anecdote](https://cerfacs.fr/coop/fortran-vs-python) a couple of weeks after originally publishing this post.
-The authors make an important, albeit counterintuitive, point about the strength of high-level languages like python compared to low-level ones like FORTRAN.
+I came across this [excellent FORTRAN vs Python anecdote](https://cerfacs.fr/coop/fortran-vs-python) a couple of weeks after originally publishing this post.
+The authors make an important, albeit counterintuitive, point about the strength of high-level languages like Python compared to low-level ones like FORTRAN.
 "By definition, a higher level language will allow more explorations."
 Few programmers will completely redesign hundreds or thousands of lines of working FORTRAN or C++.
 Addressing compiler errors and warnings took [long enough](https://3d.xkcd.com/303/) that they're forced to move on to the next deadline.
-But a few dozen lines of python is a different story.
+But a few dozen lines of Python is a different story.
 And the [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) even lets you explore different algorithms _interactively_.